 We continued through southern India, and from Bangalore we returned by train to Dindigul.
 Our next collaboration was again with JRS (Jesuits Refugee Service).
 JRS does an excellent job of providing assistance to Sri Lankan refugees who are based in South India.

-These refugees are the Tamils, and they have been in the 107 refugee camps in the Tamil Nadu region for more than 25 years, without any solution, the government of India does not provide them with papers and the government of Sri Lanka does not return them the lands from which they were expelled, in addition to in some cases not having papers.
+These refugees are the Tamils, and they have been in the 107 refugee camps in the Tamil Nadu region for more than 25 years, without any solution in the near future, neither from the government of India, nor from the government of Sri Lanka.

 Governments have been promising solutions for years but they never come.
 Meanwhile JRS carries out mediation to improve what their living conditions may be, and if possible to accelerate the arrival of possible solutions with the help of the UNHCR.

 While the solutions do not arrive, JRS asked us if we could share a little of ourselves with a group that they provide support so that they can have some option for the future.

 This group is about the “Drop Out Girls”.
 They are girls who have left school prematurely and have not obtained any other training.
 The reasons for leaving school can be several, lack of attention from parents, discrimination in Indian schools, having to work … In any case, this situation condemns them to have great limitations for their economic development, with a single alternative , get marry.

 JRS provides intensive training for six months in a row.
 They teach them sewing and all the necessary knowledge to make clothing, and can sell it to build a future.
 They also learn beauty salon skills, and other skills.